Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction: Introduction

 This question is completely inaccessible in general.
-However, a solution in the case where $G$ is finite abelian, which includes non-cancellation examples, follows from work of Browning \cite{Br79*}, Dyer-Sieradski \cite{DS73} and Metzler \cite{Me76}, and further examples of non-cancellation have appeared elsewhere in the literature \cite{Du76, Lu93}.
-These examples are of special interest due to their applications to smooth $4$-manifolds \cite{B+19, HK93-survey, KS84}, Wall's D2 problem \cite{Jo03 book, Ni19} and combinatorial group theory \cite{MR17}.
+However, a solution in the case where $G$ is finite abelian, which includes non-cancellation examples, follows from work of Browning \cite{Br79b}, Dyer-Sieradski \cite{DS73} and Metzler \cite{Me76}.
+Examples of non-cancellation are also known over certain infinite groups, with the first coming from work of Dunwoody \cite{Du76}.
+These examples are of special interest due to their applications to smooth $4$-manifolds \cite{BC+21, HK93-survey, KS84}, Wall's D2 problem \cite{Jo03a, Ni19} and combinatorial group theory \cite{MR17}.

-In this article, we will consider the case where $G$ has periodic cohomology.
-Let $m_{\H}(G)$ denote the number of one-dimensional quaternionic representations and recall that $G$ has the \textit{D2 property} if every cohomologically $2$-dimensional finite complex $X$ with $\pi_1(X) \cong G$ is homotopic to a $2$-complex \cite{Wa65}.
-Let $PHT(G,n)$ denote the tree of polarised homotopy types of $(G,n)$-complexes, i.e. the homotopy types of pairs $(X, \rho)$ where $X$ is a $(G,n)$-complex and $\rho : \pi_1(X) \to G$ is an isomorphism.

-Our main result is that cancellation for $HT(G,n)$ is completely determined by $m_{\H}(G)$.
-This generalises \cite[Theorem A]{Ni19} which considered $PHT(G,2)$ when $k=4$.
+The aim of this article is to study the cancellation problem over groups with periodic cohomology.
+This is the second part of a two-part series in which part one \cite{Ni20a} reduces the classification of $\HT(G,n)$ to problems about projective $\Z G$-modules which we resolve in the present article.